Rules

-production notes from the workshop that builds lightward.com
+production notes from the workshop that builds github.com/lightward/lightward-ai, an UNLICENSE'd project

 # Rules